inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 I've opened this link https://github.com/zhanymkanov/fastapi-best-practices#1-project-structure-consistent--predictable and used some of best practices in my project.

-1) Project structure
+1) ~~Project structure~~
-   - It is convenient.
-I will have an opportunity to quickly add new functionality
+   - ~~It is convenient.
+I will have an opportunity to quickly add new functionality~~
-   - It is well-known between programmers.
-Any programmer, that will open my code will see familiar code
+   - ~~It is well-known between programmers.
+Any programmer, that will open my code will see familiar code~~

+   - No, I am not able to make python run, when source codes are divided into different modules

 2) My routines only with I/O blocking operations are not asynchronous.
     - When such functions are called in sync, they don't block the eventloop